Nonparametric Causal Decomposition of Group Disparities

 \subsection{Interventional interpretation}

-Our unconditional decomposition is formulated in counterfactual terms, and hence is prescriptive for future interventions.
-The decomposition reveals three policy levers for affecting group disparities.
-First, policy makers could manipulate the prevalence of the treatment in each of the two groups.
-Second, they could influence within-group selection into treatment based on group members' treatment effects.
-Third, they might even be able to manipulate the average treatment effect of each group.\footnote{It is more conventional to discuss interventions on treatments than interventions on effects, which cannot be represented using the potential outcome notation.
-However, the notion of interventions on effects or structural relations have appeared in multiple literatures \citep{malinsky_intervening_2018, diderichsen_differential_2019, brady_rethinking_2017, canen_synthetic_2023}.}
+We expect that most researchers will use our decomposition for retrospective causal explanation of existing disparities.
+However, since our decomposition is formulated in counterfactual terms, it is also prescriptive for future interventions to change disparities.
+Here, we explicate a three-step sequential intervention on the treatment, which successively eliminates the selection, prevalence, and effect components, in this order.
+The baseline component is the remaining disparity after the intervention.

-Different interventions will have different impacts on the prevalence, selection and effect components.
-Here, we explicate a two-step intervention that maps exactly onto the prevalence and selection components of our unconditional decomposition.
-We express this two-step intervention using randomized intervention notation \citep{didelez_direct_2006, geneletti_identifying_2007}, where $R(D \mid g)$ represents a randomly drawn value of treatment $D$ from group $g$.
-Then, $\E_g \left(Y^{R(D \mid g') } \right)$ denotes the post-intervention mean potential outcome for group $g$ after each member of group $g$ has received a random draw of treatment D from group $g'$.
-When $g=g'$, the intervention amounts to a random redistribution of treatments within the group.
+We express this three-step sequential intervention using the randomized intervention notation \citep{didelez_direct_2006, geneletti_identifying_2007}, where $R(D \mid g)$ represents a randomly drawn value of the treatment $D$ from group $g$.
+Then, $\E_g \left(Y^{R(D \mid g') } \right)$ denotes the post-intervention mean potential outcome for group $g$ after each member of group $g$ has received a random draw of the treatment from group $g'$.
+When $g=g'$, the intervention amounts to a random redistribution of the treatment within the group.
 Using its definition, we can rewrite the post-intervention mean potential outcome:

-It follows that our unconditional decomposition components can be re-written as follows:
+Then the components of the unconditional decomposition can be re-written as follows: